Growyourbrand.net Reference notes on brand consequence May 2026

 YouTube and the Creator Economy It Had to Govern at Scale

-YouTube did not only build a video platform.
+YouTube did not merely build a video platform.
 It built a creator economy, then had to govern monetization, recommendations, safety, and disclosure tightly enough to keep the system trusted.

 Source mark YouTube logo from Wikimedia Commons